josephrhobbs/rnaseq/README.md

 A highly efficient, open-source software tool for next-generation RNA sequencing.

-## WIP Notice

-The RNASEQ Toolkit is under heavy development and is not yet stable.
+__WIP Notice__: The RNASEQ Toolkit is under heavy development and is not yet stable.

 ## Vision